BenazeerAli/HomeCampus/README.md

 Reinforced best practices in debugging, testing, and modern web development

-Future Improvements
+Future Improvements:

 Add automated testing using pytest or unittest

 Introduce Docker for local development and containerized deployment

-Implement role-based authentication and modern login mechanisms (e.g., OAuth2)
+Implement role-based authentication and modern login mechanisms.

-Upgrade the UI using modern frontend libraries like Bootstrap 5 or React
+Upgrade the UI using modern frontend libraries.